Belén Scalella

-Belén Scalella (born August 19, 1981 in Buenos Aires) is an Argentine actress and singer.
+Belén Scalella (born August 19, 1981, in Buenos Aires) is an Argentine actress and singer.
 She is known for her television roles of Belén Menendez Pacheco in Rebelde Way and Belu in El Refugio (de los Sueños).
-As a member of music group Rolabogan, she recorded one album, also titled Rolabogan (2006).
+As a member of music group Rolabogan, she recorded one album titled Rolabogan (2006).

 Personal life

 Scalella has never specified her date of birth.
 She stated she was born in 1982, and Leo as her horoscope sign, which means she was born in either July or August.

 However, in the Argentina electoral registers she appears as born on August 19, 1981.

 Scalella cited Madonna and Aretha Franklin as her favourite singers.